Oppo and Xiaomi tease ‘under-display’ selfie cameras with no notches or punch-holes

-Xiaomi and Oppo have today given a glimpse into what smartphone selfie cameras may look like in the not-too-distant future.
+Xiaomi and Oppo today offered a glimpse into what smartphone selfie cameras may look like in the not-so-distant future.

-Over the past few years, we’ve seen phone makers iterate with the front-facing shooter layout, as they look to minimize the bezel and maximize screen real estate.
-This has led to so-called “notched” phones that sport cutouts for the selfie camera, and others have developed in-screen punch hole cameras.
-Elsewhere, we’ve seen slider phones reappear on the market, others with pop-up cameras, while the Samsung Galaxy A80 featured one that slides up and rotates.
+Over the past few years, we’ve seen phone makers iterate with the front-facing shooter layout as they look to minimize the bezel and maximize screen real estate.
+This has led to “notched” phones that sport cutouts for the selfie camera, while other companies have developed in-screen punch hole cameras.
+Elsewhere, we’ve seen slider phones reappear on the market and phones with pop-up cameras, while the Samsung Galaxy A80 featured a camera that slides up and rotates.

-While all these designs vary, they share one common goal: to ensure the front-facing camera consumes as little screen-time as possible.
-But the next step in this push is particularly interesting, insofar as it could see selfie cameras hidden entirely inside the mobile phone screen.
+While all these designs vary, they share one common goal: to ensure the front-facing camera consumes as little of the screen as possible.
+But the next step in this effort is particularly interesting, insofar as selfie cameras could be completely hidden inside the mobile phone screen.
 No notch, no punch hole, and no moving parts.

-Early this morning, China’s Oppo tweeted this out, calling it a “very first look at our under-display selfie camera technology,” as first reported by Engadget.
+Early this morning, China’s Oppo tweeted a “very first look at our under-display selfie camera technology,” as first reported by Engadget.
 As you can see, the device is pretty much full-screen at the top until the camera is activated, at which point a black bar slides out to enable the selfie lens.

 For those seeking the perfect, notchless smartphone screen experience – prepare to be amazed. 📲